Beaverhead-Deerlodge National Forest

 Missoula MT 59804

-The Lolo National Forest is located in west central Montana and encompasses two million acres.
+The Lolo National Forest is located in west central Montana and encompasses 2 million acres.
 There are lots of recreation opportunities such as camping, water sports, and hiking.